Sharing ideas, teaching tips and resources for the homeschool journey.

 The National Curriculum doesn't require our children to produce creative (imaginative) writing texts until Year Four.

-8. Poetry recitation and memorisation.
+Storytelling, narration, poetry recitation, and drama are all part of improving a child's oral presentations.
 Shakespeare plays are also read in the later primary and highschool years.